osmosis-labs/docs/docs/overview/terminology.md

 A computer connected to the Osmosis mainnet able to validate transactions and interact with the Osmosis blockchain.
 All active validators run full nodes.

+## Generalized Solidly Stableswap
+Generalized Solidly Stableswap: A type of Stableswap that offers low slippage for multiple assets that are expected to maintain a tight correlation.
+It uses a mathematical formula to maintain a stable price ratio and reduce slippage, but there is still some price impact for each trade.
+If the liquidity becomes imbalanced, the slippage can increase.
+This Stableswap is implemented using the Solidly Stableswap curve and is generalized to support multiple assets.

 ## Governance

 Governance is the democratic process that allows users and validators to make changes to the Osmosis protocol.
 Community members submit, vote, and implement proposals.